The Pacific War Online Encyclopedia

 Landing Ships, Dock, or LSDs, were fairly large (4500 tons) oceangoing vessels used in amphibious invasions.
 They were derived from the Popper Ferry, a 1920 design for a barge transporter for use on the Danube River, redesigned by the British in 1942 and constructed in American shipyards.
 They likely were inspired by the Japanese landing craft depot ships, whose operations were followed with great interest by American and British observers of the landings in Shanghai in 1937.

-a dock in its stern that could be
+Each had a dock in its stern that could be flooded

-were also extremely useful for the maintenance and repair of
+extremely useful for the maintenance and repair of landing craft,

-suffered tremendous wear and tear every time they were run up on a
+which suffered tremendous wear and tear every time they were run

 ships.
 A total of 25 of these ships were built, of which four went